NoIntestinal/EmployeeManagingSystem/README.md

 # EmployeeManagingSystem
-A project homework for JAVA lesson at sophomore year.
+ - A project homework for JAVA lesson at sophomore year.
+- Based on command line